craig-m/ansible-anywhere/doc/alternatives.md

 ## Docker

 Containers are sometimes very useful, but I choose not to run Ansible from inside a container (inside the VM Docker is super useful).

-On Win10 Docker Desktop on runs under Hyper-V (when Hyper-V is enabled, VirtualBox no longer works).
+On Windows 10 Docker Desktop on runs in a VM under Hyper-V (when Hyper-V is enabled, VirtualBox no longer works).
+You can run Docker alongside Vagrant, unless you want to use VirtualBox boxes.

 I like using Redis to hold the Ansible fact cache, so this means using a multi-container system.
 Using Docker-Compose is fine, but not all container systems use this - like Podman (sure there are solutions to this like [podman-compose](https://github.com/containers/podman-compose)).